a good day to eliminate worry.

 Fully trusting in God will help us to avoid the pitfalls of worry and be happy and content knowing God is in control.
 As humans, we have a tendency to try to be the driver when in actuality we are the vehicle.
 Letting God drive allows us to get where we need to go via a road less bumpy than one we are likely to select ourselves.

-It is important to remember that our ability to eliminate worry is in direct proportion to two things: 1) How strong our faith is; 2) How much we pray.
+It is important to remember that our ability to eliminate worry is in direct proportion to two things: 1) The strength of our faith; 2) How much we pray.

 Strengthen your faith by reading the Bible daily and pray for God to take your burdens from you.